 You want personal growth?
 You want to feel achievement?
 You want to have success and happiness?
 You want joy?
 Keep your covenant and let God teach you how to have joy in the suffering.
 You don’t have to stay, but if you do, and if you seek it, you will find the miracle contained in that adversity.

 The miracle is that you can be sanctified through the suffering.
 That you can develop a companionship with God so real and so living that the pain no longer touches you.
 The miracle is that you can learn how to live in true charity, the Love of God, the greatest of all gifts.
-The miracle is that you will feel a joy so deep and powerful which can be discovered in no other way than to choose the third option.
+The miracle is that you will feel a joy so deep and powerful which can be discovered only through choosing the third option.
 To lay down your life, your dreams, your desires for another—not permanently—but a willingness to put off your reward until the next life if that’s how long it takes, means the potentiality of more rapid growth, deeper sanctification, and faster progress only offered through the package of pain.

 Again, you don’t have to suffer it.
 Even God understands if you choose not to.
 He understands your pain and has compassion for you.
 He wants you to be happy.
 He will provide the resources you need to escape the destruction, if leaving is your choice.